c08oprkiua/miitraverse/README.md

 * The `param-pack` needs to be completed to properly reflect the locale of the device and/or user account.
 * Processing XML data.
 It can currently properly process the XML response from:
   * `/v1/communities/`
-* Save and swap between different Miiverse implementations on the fly (*mostly* done)

 # Future features:
 * Multiple registered/registerable account servers (ie. Pretendo Network, Nintendo Network, etc.)